What Is Safety Performance Monitoring and Measurement

 - Safety reviews used during change management; and

 During these operations, you will naturally uncover information that is highly relevant to the performance of your SMS.
-Such information (data) needs to be integrated (reported) in your SMS.
+Such information (data) needs to be integrated (reported) into your SMS.

 5.3.73 Create Safety Performance Indicators

-The final output of safety performance monitoring and measurement in Safety Performance Indicators (SPIs/KPIs).
+The final output of safety performance monitoring and measurement are Safety Performance Indicators (SPIs/KPIs).
 These are metrics or other data that you use to track the core, most important issues in your SMS.